nhn/tui.calendar/apps/react-calendar/README.md

 ### Props

-We are supported in the form of props for [Options of TOAST UI Calendar](https://nhn.github.io/tui.calendar/latest/Options).
-Each name of props is same options of Toast UI Calendar except `view` is for `defaultView` of option.
-Additionally, you can set events using `events` of prop.
+This wrapper component support props in the form of [Options of TOAST UI Calendar](/docs/en/apis/options.md).
+Each name of props matches the same option property of Toast UI Calendar except `view` is for `defaultView` of option.
+Additionally, you can set events using the `events` of prop.

 ```js
 const myTheme = {